ganbuan/CyberNotebook/README.md

 + Body - where actual data is stored; might include data user wants to send or where the server puts the content that the user requested

 ### HTTP Requests: Request Line & Methods
-The <i>request line</i> or start line is the first part of an HTTP request and has three main parts:
+The *request line* or start line is the first part of an HTTP request and has three main parts:
 + HTTP method
 + URL path
 + HTTP version